MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### Example 3: Using the $input.Current property

-By using the **Current** property, the current pipeline value can be accessed multiple times without using the **Reset** method.
+With the **Current** property, the current pipeline value can be accessed multiple times without using the **Reset** method.
 The process block doesn't automatically call the **MoveNext** method.

-The **Current** property will never be populated unless you explicitly call **MoveNext**.
+The **Current** property is never populated unless you explicitly call **MoveNext**.
 The **Current** property can be accessed multiple times inside the process block without clearing its value.